AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/additionalResources/studentPresentations.md

 ## Class 3

 - [ ] *33% Pitch your graduation app to the class.
 What’s the problem?
 How does this app solve it?
 MAKE IT A PITCH!
-2 mins or less*
+2 mins or less.
+Plus Q/A time.*

 ## Class 4

 - [ ] *33% Pitch your graduation app to the class.
 What’s the problem?
 How does this app solve it?
 MAKE IT A PITCH!
-2 mins or less*
+2 mins or less.
+Plus Q/A time.*

 ## Class 5

 - [ ] *33% Pitch your graduation app to the class.
 What’s the problem?
 How does this app solve it?
 MAKE IT A PITCH!
-2 mins or less*
+2 mins or less.
+Plus Q/A time.*

 ## Class 6

-- [ ] *todo*
+- [ ] *What is Angular(8+) and what is React?
+How are they different from each other?*
-- [ ] *todo*
+- [ ] *Programmers never stop learning.
+Share with the class ways you and they can continue their journey as programmers.*

 ## Class 7